White scores 3 TDs, No. 2 Georgia dominates No. 8 Hogs 37-0

 Georgia stuck to the run as Arkansas aligned its defense with extra defensive backs.

-“They were basically challenging us could we run the ball,” Bennett said.
-“They said we couldn’t but we said we could today.”

-Georgia stretched its lead to 21-0 when Dan Jackson blocked Reid Bauer’s punt and White fell on the ball in the end zone.
+Georgia stretched its lead to 21-0 when walk-on defensive back Dan Jackson blocked Reid Bauer’s punt and White fell on the ball in the end zone.

-“Zamir is just incredible,” Smart said, adding White “takes so much pride” in his special teams play that he stays after practice for extra work on the punt-block team.

-Daniels was in uniform, but he missed his second game of the season after testing the injury in pregame warmups.
-An oblique injury kept Daniels out of the Bulldogs’ 56-7 win over UAB on Sept.
-11.

 Jack Podlesny kicked field goals of 46, 30 and 37 yards.
 Cam Little was wide right from 37 yards in the second quarter for the Razorbacks.